Everything You Wanted To Know About TPAs

 To What Do You Attribute the Spectacular Growth of the TPA Business?

 If you invent a better mousetrap, the public will beat down your door to buy it.
 TPAs’ services, and prices have proven perfectly geared to the wants and needs of employers and employee groups.
-TPA’s offer innovation and new options of coverage, as well as personalization, flexibility, and the comfort of caring about government compliance duties of the employer..
+TPA’s offer innovation and new options of coverage, as well as personalization, flexibility, and the comfort of caring about government compliance duties of the employer.
 It's like getting a tailor-made suit versus off-the-rack.

 The greatest "product" advantage TPAs have is flexibility and personalized service.
 Every TPA-administered plan is custom-designed for the plan sponsor's needs and specific workforce.
 The flexibility allows maximum opportunity for cost-containment and oversight, which will be discussed later.
 For example, states now have about 1,200 "mandated benefits" required of fully-insured plans...including such things as toupees in one state and hair implants in another.
 With self-funding, the plans get the cost-efficiency to custom-design the benefit package for the needs of that particular group of workers.
+That's most bsang-for-the-buck for both workers & employers.

 TPAs are especially known for their responsiveness and close personalized service to client plans and participants.
 Even the largest TPA firms aim for highly attentive service.
-This means that claims are usually processed and finalized in shorter periods of time, questions are handled promptly, and plans can be adapted as the wants and needs of the client plan change.
-This latter flexibility is especially important for cost-containment and to adjust to the estimated 1,000 legislative and regulatory changes which the government imposes each year.
+This means that claims are usually processed and finalized in shorter periods of time, questions are handled promptly, and plans can be adapted as the wants and needs of the client workforce change.
+This latter flexibility is especially important for cost-containment and to adjust to the hundreds of legislative and regulatory changes which the government imposes each year.
 Normally, an insurance company makes one decision for all policy holders on how the new rules and changes will be implemented.
 A TPA works with each plan to see how the changes can be implemented most advantageously for each plan and/or individual worker.
 Sometimes this advantage is only a convenience.
 Other times, it can represent substantial savings for the plan or workers.

-Important legal compliance point: Most of the annual 1,000 employee benefit requirements are legally imposed on the employer...not on the plan or insurance company.
+Important legal compliance point: Most of the flood of employee benefit requirements are legally imposed on the employer...not on the plan or insurance company.
 Since the TPA works closely with the employer on his whole benefits package, compliance tends to be more uniform and comprehensive.
 Many insurance companies, Blue Cross Blue Shield associations, and others, understandably, handle compliance only for the items that relate to their services.
 There is always the risk that something might "fall through the cracks"...with serious legal consequences.
-For example: press surveys of non-TPA employers & insurers on two major laws found 91% of the non-TPA plans were unaware or unprepared for the requirements of one law and 81% unaware or unprepared for the other law on the day the laws took effect.
+For example: a trade press survey of non-TPA employers & insurers on two major laws found 91% of the non-TPA plans were unaware or unprepared for the requirements of one law and 81% unaware or unprepared for the other law on the day the laws took effect.
 Since government designs fines & penalties to be crippling to the employer, even for innocent goofs, government compliance is the biggest risk & cost an employer faces.
 Thus, TPAs usually build into their administrative fees more compliance assistance than is included in the prices of insurance companies, Blues, HMOs, etc. (which is why it is not accurate to compare them with TPA fees clients pay).

 A related advantage of the flexibility and personalized service of TPAs comes in the area of efficiency and cost-containment.
-The personalized (and often geographically close) service from TPAs tends to spot obvious errors or abuses (such as everyone who goes to Dr. X ends up getting some untraceable diagnosis, like an appendectomy, no matter what the original ailment might have been).
-It also means that a senior person of that TPA firm is readily available to cut red tape to help an employer or patient get things straightened out, or brain-storm about other options.
+The personalized (and often geographically close) service from TPAs tends to spot obvious errors or abuses (such as everyone who goes to Dr. X ends up getting some untraceable diagnosis & treatment, such as an appendectomy, no matter what the original ailment might have been).
+It also means that a senior person of that TPA firm is readily available to cut red tape to help an employer or patient get things straightened out, or brainstorm about other options.
 This is a great reassurance, compared to the highly structured hierarchy of the insurance community.
 Also, because (literally) 99% of government requirements never get full formal guidance how to comply, the multiple clients of a TPA, plus the role of SPBA, give an invaluable multi-perspective brain-storming capacity as plans grope through the uncharted requirements.
 This latter is a major attraction for employer CEOs & Chief Counsels selecting a type of coverage and TPA.

 The flexibility of TPAs and their willingness to work with plans on cost efficiency has made TPAs leaders in truly cost-effective cost containment.
 The important thing is that the techniques work and are custom-made for the needs of specific plans and participants...especially with the rapid evolution these days of new types of coverage & plans.